 Randomly Selected Students:

-Once you have completed entering preparation levels and verifying, you can access your data by either of the following methods:
+Once you have completed entering preparation levels and verifying, you can access your data:

 Discussion sections (‘tutorials’ at my institution) are frequently my most and least favorite part of teaching.
 When they work well, they can be more than the sum of their parts.
 Informed by the week’s readings, students will drive discussions in unexpected directions, critiquing the work and applying it to new examples.
 Small group activities will be dynamic and student-led, leaving participants with a deeper appreciation of the material and their own preconceptions.